Love, Sanity, or Medical School

 August 7: Wednesday

 6:53 am: My heart is still pounding from the nightmare that just woke me.
 There were blasts and bombs going off all over.
 I was with my cousin Violet.
 It was the day of her October 19 wedding and her hair was already done.
 We needed to get out of the area because we were in danger.
 Firefighters directed us towards safety.
-There were blocks and blocks of debris piled high for a far as you could see.
+There were blocks and blocks of debris piled high for as far as you could see.
 We had to climb over the piles because there were no longer any clear roads to walk on.

 The piles were made of blasted building bits and body parts.
-Bleeding and horrifically injured people cried out for us to help them, but we couldn't help anyone because it wasn't safe to stop.
-The smell of burning flesh and smoke was in the air.
+Bleeding and horrifically injured people cried out for us to help them, but we couldn’t help anyone because it wasn’t safe to stop.
+The smell of burning flesh and smoke hung in the air.

 Noon: There was only one patient for me to see in the student clinic.
 I was hoping for a busy day to pull me out of my post-nightmare haze.

 I spent my afternoon at Far Away Clinic with Dr. Pearl.
 Her patients absolutely love her.
 It’s inspiring to see a physician happy and relaxed yet working efficiently.

 As much as I love my two-bedroom, two-bathroom apartment, I cannot afford to live here by myself.
 I’m starting my roommate search by posting my apartment on a website called Rotating Room.
 It’s designed for students in healthcare fields who travel to work at different hospitals and need a place to stay for only a month or two at a time.
 This seems like the easiest and fastest way to get a new roommate.